QuiltMC/qm-matcher/README.md

 9. Run `git add .` and `git commit -m "match [your new version name] to [your old version name]"` to commit.
 For us, this is `git commit -m "match 1.19 to 1.18"`.
 10. Run `git push`, and you're done!

+## post match

+1. In the [github settings](https://github.com/QuiltMC/quilt-mappings/settings), update the default branch to the branch you just pushed.
+2. Add the `update-base` label to all [pull requests](https://github.com/QuiltMC/quilt-mappings/pulls), excluding backports.

 ## manual setup